 “Let me hear your faithfulness in the morning, for I trust in You” (Ps 143:8, NASB).

-4. Both navigate through the good hard times together
+4. Both navigate through the good and hard times together

 When we had to maneuver our tandem bike amid rougher patches, such as a demanding hill, we cheered each other on and coordinated our efforts to successfully reach the top and get to the other side of the elevation.
 By communicating, trusting and, of course, pedaling hard, we were always able to get through the more challenging parts of the route.
 The same is true in both the good and difficult parts of marriage; we navigate both together.